Skip to main content

 └── values.yaml

-To apply all of the resources defined above, run the following command:
+To apply all of the resources defined in the preceding sections, run the following command:

 # pwd: root dir of GitOps repo